sqmasep/wealthy-presence/README.md

 First, run `git clone https://github.com/sqmasep/wealthy-presence` to clone the repository

+**IMPORTANT**: go to `local` directory for now, i'm making a library to make it easier to use, but for now you should use the local version

 Then, run `npm install` to install the dependencies

 Then, please create a `presets.ts` file at the root of the project (at the same location of that README.md), and export a `const` named `presets` with the following type: